paritytech/parity-scale-codec/README.md

 <!-- Inspired from Gav's overview written for Subtrate docs site -->
 SCALE is a light-weight format which allows encoding (and decoding) which makes it highly suitable for resource-constrained execution environments like blockchain runtimes and low-power, low-memory devices.

-It is important to note that the encoding context (knowledge of how the types and data structure looks like) needs to be known separately at both encoding and decoding ends.
+It is important to note that the encoding context (knowledge of how the types and data structures look) needs to be known separately at both encoding and decoding ends.
 The encoded data does not include this contextual information.

 To get a better understanding of how the encoding is done for different types, take a look at the [low-level data formats overview page at the Substrate docs site](https://docs.substrate.dev/docs/low-level-data-formats).